New examples of writing discussions, between Ruth and Naomi, and also between Ruth and Boaz.

 Boaz and Ruth

-After the conversation with his servant in charge, Boaz went to Ruth for a personal interview with her, having her wax tablet at hand.
-Having approached Ruth, he began speaking to her, and writing on her tablet:
+After the conversation with his servant in charge, Boaz went to Ruth for a personal interview with her.
+Maybe he took her tablet with him to give her some privileges.
+If Ruth had her tablet still with her she showed it when he came up to her.
+Having approached Ruth, and writing on her tablet he said:

 Documentation: writing discussion